Cortes Generales: Habsburg rule (16th–17th centuries)

 Beginning with the Catholic Monarchs Isabella and Ferdinand, monarchs' control over Spain's various kingdoms in personal union allowed them to curtail the power of the grandees and burghers.
 Queen Isabella initially had difficulty in securing funding for the voyages of Christopher Columbus in the 1490s but her grandson the Habsburg emperor Charles V (Charles I of Spain) was able to easily provide for Ferdinand Magellan's 1519 expedition and then to pointedly sell away all of Spain's rights to the Spice Islands without any consultation with the Toledo Cortes in 1529.
 The 1520 Revolt of the Comuneros had intended to reverse this trend and provide a stronger role for the Cortes but was crushed by the Constable's royalist forces at the 1521 Battle of Villalar and then brutally suppressed.

 Reorganized, the corteses retained some power over the realm's finances—particularly in Aragon—but became limited to a consultative entity.
 By the reign of Philip II, the delegates of the Cortes of Castile were financially dependent on the Crown for their income.
-The Imperial Cortes and its deputation (Diputación General de Cortes) primarily concerned themselves with overseeing previous agreements and the collection of taxes in Castile and the larger empire; separate deputations oversaw similar work in Aragon and Navarre.
+The Imperial Cortes and its deputation (Diputación General de Cortes) primarily concerned themselves with overseeing previous agreements and the collection of taxes in Castile and the larger empire; separate deputations oversaw similar work in Aragon, Catalonia, Valencia and Navarre.

 The corteses were able to regain some of their previous powers and influence during the 17th century, as repeated sovereign defaults reduced the monarchy to financial dependency and a series of deputies including the Count-Duke of Olivares oversaw most day-to-day government.
 Under the young and chronically ill Charles II, the Cortes of Castile was responsible for naming his mother Mariana regent.

 Bourbon rule (18th–19th centuries)

-During the War of the Spanish Succession, the Bourbon king Philip V suppressed the Cortes of Aragon and Valencia in 1707 and those of Catalonia and the Balearic Islands in 1714.
-Following the Peace of Utrecht, the 1716 Nueva Planta Decrees fully abolished the autonomy of the Crown of Aragon.
+During the War of the Spanish Succession, the Bourbon king Philip V suppressed the Cortes of Aragon and Valencia in 1707 and those of Catalonia and Mallorca in 1714.
+Following the Peace of Utrecht, the 1707-1716 Nueva Planta decrees fully abolished the autonomy of the Crown of Aragon.
 Philip also acted to repeal or curtail most of the diverse grants of autonomy and privilege (fueros) throughout his kingdom.
 Navarre was finally merged during the 1833 territorial division of Spain.